-From the vibrant Alderman and American Native to the rich flavors of Black Amber and Black Beauty, we will showcase each plum variety with pictures and their common names.
+From the vibrant Alderman and American Native to the rich flavors of Black Amber and Black Beauty, each type of plum is showcased with pictures and common names.
+These succulent fruits originated in Eastern Europe and the Caspian Sea regions.

 - 1. Alderman Plums